 It’s said the CBD helps the body return to homeostasis and that it helps inflammation but I felt chill AF, too.
 Later on the next day I took another 10 mg pill, ( which was 24 hours later), and I felt my appetite start to normalize again, Since having adrenal fatigue most of 2017, I was used to being constantly hungry.
 When you’re up a million hours a day like me, being hungry all the time is not fun, and an easy way to gain weight.
 From Friday until today as I sit here my appetite/metabolism feels normal and healthy.

 CBD oil is a compound found in the cannabis plant, also known as a cannabinoid.
 It does not have THC in it and thus no psychoactive effect on the body.
 Your mind will not be altered.
 For a more in-depth explanation of how these cannabinoids work in our bodies, check out this article – I found it to break the science down very easily.

-The brand I chose has three levels.
+The brand I chose first has three levels.
 The store clerk at Cambridge Naturals described them like this: the level of CBD offering by the sampled company was a low dosage and works to heal inflammation only.
 The middle of the road supplement (the one I am taking) is 15 mg and works to fight inflammation and anxiety.
 The third pill is for antianxiety mainly and is a higher dosage.

 If you read my article gut health journey part II you learned that my gut health woes negatively impacted my state of mind and I wound up with anxiety for the first time in my life.
 My hopes in trying CBD were to positively affect the inflammation in my gut (calprotectin levels were high!), my lungs (I’m an asthmatic) and my joints, from lifting.
-If it impacted my mental state, cool, but I didn’t expect it to help.
+If it impacted my mental state, cool, but I didn’t expect it to help literally EVERYTHING.